your-tools/tsrc/docs/faq.md

 All this projects are fine but did not match our needs:

 * [git-subrepo](https://github.com/ingydotnet/git-subrepo) squashes commits, and
-  we prefer having normal clones everywhere
+  we prefer having normal clones everywhere.
 * [mu-repo](https://fabioz.github.io/mu-repo/) is nice and contains an interesting dependency management feature, but currently we do not need this complexity.